pchemguy/spec-kit/templates/commands/checklist.md

   sh: scripts/bash/check-prerequisites.sh --json
   ps: scripts/powershell/check-prerequisites.ps1 -Json
 ---

-## Checklist Purpose: "Unit Tests for English"
+# Linguistic and Semantic Quality Assessment of Requirements

-**CRITICAL CONCEPT**: Checklists are **UNIT TESTS FOR REQUIREMENTS WRITING** - they validate the quality, clarity, and completeness of requirements in a given domain.
+**CRITICAL CONCEPT**: Checklists aim to validate the quality, clarity, and completeness of requirements in a given domain.

 **NOT for verification/testing**: